The Issue ...

 H-E-B has coerced the city to for the block of S. Main Avenue between César E. Chávez Boulevard and Arsenal Street as part of their incentive to build a downtown store.
 This is an irrevocable decision in exchange for a short-term promise: a small urban market that will remain open for at least 5 years.
 Furthermore, this block of Main was given to the City by the Federal Government for public use only.
 (See the deed here.)

-If a portion of S. Main Avenue is privatized, we would be losing an important north-south connection, particularly for pedestrians and bike riders, in order to have virtually no improvement for downtown's grocery store situation.
+Because this portion of S. Main Avenue will be privatized this summer, we will be losing an important north-south connection, particularly for pedestrians and bike riders.

 Our streets are our city's circulation system.
 When you eliminate public access by walling off even a small portion of a public street, you risk choking off the entire circulation network.

-The citizens of San Antonio are prepared to hold out for a better solution.
-Losing a public right-of-way is not worth it.
-We need a grocery store development that supports the Lone Star Community Plan and the goals of SA2020: a livable, sustainable urban core.
+We need a development that incorporates good urban design and supports the Lone Star Community Plan and the goals of SA2020: a livable, sustainable urban core.
 What we do NOT need is a corporation co-opting public property, so that they can wall an entire campus into a ‘private superblock.’
 This will make downtown even more fragmented and unnavigable than it already is.

 Organizations and Businesses That Support Our Cause

 LULAC "Mission City" Council 4662